Delhi HC seeks report on plea seeking initiation of extradition procedure of absconding accused in case of voyeurism and stalking

-New Delhi [India], September 30 (ANI): The Delhi High Court recently issued notice on a plea seeking direction from authorities to initiate the extradition procedure against an absconding accused in a case of voyeurism and stalking.
+New Delhi [India], September 30 (ANI): The Delhi High Court has called for a status report on a plea seeking direction to authorities to initiate the extradition procedure against an absconding accused in a case of voyeurism and stalking.

-The petitioner also seeks direction from social media platforms to delete/take down obscene material from fake Facebook and Instagram accounts.
+The petitioner also seeks direction to social media platforms to delete/take down obscene material from fake Facebook and Instagram accounts.

-Justice Anu Malhotra on Wednesday directed the Centre, Delhi Police and Passport authorities to file a status report on the plea moved by X. The matter has been listed on October 18, 2022.
+Justice Anu Malhotra on Wednesday directed the Ministry of External Affairs (MEA), Delhi Government and SHO police station Delhi Cantt to file a status report.

 During the hearing, Delhi Police apprised the court that an FIR under sections related to voyeurism, stalking, intimidation and section 67 of the Information Technology Act 2000 has been registered.